Lisianski Inlet Lodge 2018 trip information

-Your guide specializes in providing a combination package of salt and freshwater fishing coupled with other fun activities such as soaks in natural hot springs, nature hikes, yoga on the beach, visits to an ancient petroglyph site and viewing wildlife Alaska is famous for such as; brown bear, humpback whales, sea otters, eagles and more.
+Your guide specializes in providing a combination package of salt and freshwater fishing coupled with other fun activities such as soaks in natural hot springs, nature hikes, wilderness yoga, visits to an ancient petroglyph site and viewing wildlife Alaska is famous for such as; brown bear, humpback whales, sea otters, eagles and more.

 As our lodge is small it is common for us to have just one group for the week, often a family or group of friends who enjoy the great fishing and come back year over year to fill their freezers with succulent Alaskan king salmon and halibut and renew their spirits with the natural beauty and raw wildness of Alaska.
 While we do take groups of two and occasionally singles, we most often offer a private lodge for groups of from 5 up to 9 guests.

 Our combination of fishing and wilderness appreciation has historically provided enough high-quality Alaskan seafood for our guests to give to their families and enjoy over the winter months.
-However, in the past few years lower limits, especially for halibut, have made it harder and harder to fill those fish boxes!
+However, in the past few years new regulations have brought us lower limits, especially for halibut (we release the big ones), and this has made it harder and harder to fill those fish boxes!
 We have found fishing harder is necessary in order to make our normal 100 pounds of filets per guest and this has come at the expense of the rest of the fun trip we enjoy providing.

 In order to continue to ensure our guests go home with a nice pile of fish and also enjoy the best of our area, we have decided to offer a guarantee, fish insurance if you will, that when you step off the seaplane in Pelican you will already have 50 pounds of local, commercially caught salmon and halibut in the freezer!